fZiegle/PCA-ORA_plot/README.md

 # PCA-ORA plotting function for plant RNA-Seq data

 #### This function is written in R and can be used to visualize RNA-Seq data with their MapMan/Mercator annotation.

+The function was applied to evaluate drought stress in blackcurrant leaf and root tissue (Ziegler et al., 2024; https://doi.org/10.1093/hr/uhae313) and to analyse molecular mechanisms in floral initiation in strawberry (Ziegler et al., 2025; https://doi.org/10.1101/2025.01.20.633581).
+If you're using this function please cite this Github directory.

 #### The data will be plotted as an PCA with an overrepresentation analysis (ORA) based on the DEGs, which have a high impact in the separation along the PC axes.

 Required R packages: